AnanyaaaJayan/newproject/README.md

-Word Counter with String Processing
+# Word Counter with String Processing

+## Objective
-This Python program reads a sentence from the user and counts the following:
+This simple Python program reads a sentence (string) from the user, and counts:

-Number of characters
+- Number of characters

-Number of words
+- Number of words

-Number of vowels (a, e, i, o, u — both lowercase and uppercase)
+- Number of vowels (a, e, i, o, u — both lowercase and uppercase)

-Usage
+## Usage
+1. Clone the repository.

-Run the program.
+2. Run python word_counter.py (or whatever you name the file).

-Enter a sentence when prompted.
+3. Enter a sentence when prompted.

-View the displayed results (characters, words, vowels).
+4. View the displayed results (characters, words, vowels).

-Implementation
+## Implementation

-The main logic is in the count_words(sentence) function, which returns a 3-tuple:
+- The main logic is in count_words(sentence) function, which returns a 3-tuple (num_chars, num_words, num_vowels).
-(num_chars, num_words, num_vowels)

-Vowels are defined using a Python set for efficient membership testing.
+- The vowels are defined using a Python set for efficient membership testing.

-Words are counted using sentence.split(), which splits based on whitespace.
+- Word splitting is done by sentence.split() so words are counted based on whitespace separation.

-Example
+## Example

-Input:

 Enter a sentence: Hello world!
 This is a test.

-Output:

 === Results ===
 Number of characters: 31
 Number of words:      6
 Number of vowels:     8